Enabling parents to become leading advocates for children.

 With over 100 graduates, we have a lot of stories to tell, but we've picked just a few

-- Did you know every student in Alexandria took home a thermometer and tips for keeping kids healthy this year?
+- Did you know every student in Alexandria took home a thermometer and tips for keeping kids healthy in 2012?
 The Washington Post wrote a story about PLTI participant Angela Drake's project to reduce the number of days kids miss school by stopping infections from spreading.

 - The BRYCE Project (Bright Resilient Youth Committed to Enrichment) brings near-peer mentoring from middle school and high school girls to elementary school girls to build self-esteem and promote community service.
 LaVon Curtis started the BRYCE Project.

-- In last fall's election, two PLTI graduates ran for the Alexandria School Board--Chyrell Bucksell and Bill Campbell.
+- In the last school board election, two PLTI graduates ran for the Alexandria School Board--Chyrell Bucksell and Bill Campbell.
 Bill now serves on the Board.

 You get the idea--PLTI, through its graduates, is making a difference in Alexandria.